aspose-gis/Aspose.GIS-Documentation/net/showcases/tiles/_index.md

+---
+title: "Draw a map.
+A sliding map with tiles."
+type: docs
+url: /net/showcases/sliding-map-with-tiles/
+description: "How to work with Voronoi Diagram using Aspose.GIS library"
+weight: 80
+aliases:
+ - /net/showcases/tiles/
+---
-# Drawing a map.
+# Draw a map.
 A sliding map with tiles.
 In this article, we want to show how, using the [Aspose.GIS](https://www.nuget.org/packages/Aspose.GIS/) library and public data, you can build a sliding map that will be generated in real-time.
 Thanks to the new library feature, we can now query GIS data from the database via SQL query.
 Here is what we should get as a result:

 ![Result](result.png)